Kallikuppam: Roads

 The Chennai-Tiruvallur High Road (CTH Road or NH205) passes through 3 km in kallikuppam and the Chennai-Kolkata highway is just about 7 km from the place making it a strategic location.
 On an average, about 40,000 passenger car units use the CTH Road.[16]
 The new Chennai Bypass road between Maduravoyal and Madhavaram passes through kallikuppam.
 It connects NH4 with NH5 and NH205 via kallikuppam.

 Railways

 The Chennai Central-Arakkonam railway line passes through Ambattur and has two railway stations in the neighbourhood.
 Ambattur railway station serves the residential areas and Pattaravakkam railway station serves the Ambattur Industrial Estate area.
 Suburban Broad Gauge EMU trains operate daily from Chennai Central and Chennai Beach to Avadi, Tiruvallur, Pattabiram Military Siding, Arakkonam and Tiruttani via Ambattur.
 By rail, Ambattur is 30 minutes from Chennai Central, 20 minutes from Perambur and 10 minutes from Villivakkam.
 Many fast EMU locals (suburban trains) towards Tiruvallur, Arakkonam and Tiruttani, stop at Ambattur railway station, but fast local trains towards Chennai central do not halt at Ambattur.
 By fast local train it takes 25 minutes from Chennai Central.
 There has been a long pending request to the extension of timing of a Passenger reservation counter at Ambattur.

 Sports

-Kannan Theatre near senthil nagar was closed and being converted to Dolphin Sports Academy.
-Parks include Thangal lake park near Anjalamaram, Krishnapuram Corporation Park (renovated in October 2009) and the Thiruvengada Nagar Corporation Park (opened on 11 October 2013), Chennai corporation Park Hindustan motor nagar (Kallikuppam) Opened.